Deskera/Developer-Documentation/docs/books/authenticate.md

 #### Step 4: User is redirected to Application

-If the `callback_uri` return a 2XX response and is successfully able to fetch the tokens and complete the connection, the user UI is then redirected to the `redirect_uri`, if any from step #1.
+If the `callback_uri` return a 2XX response and is successfully able to fetch the tokens and complete the connection, the user UI is then redirected to the `redirect_uri`, if any provided in step #1.

 :::note